0100101101011010/food/foodventures/_posts/2019-06-09-what-i-ate-hello-montreal.md

 It was well worth waiting amidst the chaos.
 The poutine from this place has the squeakiest cheese curds I have ever eaten to date.
 The fries are a wonderful dark brown colour, thickly sliced, and almost sweet.
 Although the gravy-to-fries ratio could be more generous, the quality of the cheese and the large portions of fries can hardly be beat.

+Tomorrow is the start of F1 weekend, and we'll be attending Free Practice 2 in the afternoon, so I'll be posting some pictures of the F1 track along with the food we eat!

 ## Friday: